pdfcpu/pdfcpu/core/sign.md

    Signed: 2024-03-04 12:24:31 +0000
 ```

-In order to see the details for both signatures you need to supply -all and -full.
+In order to see the details for both signatures, you need to supply `-all` and `-full`.
-There is a good chance that this form signature is B-T or even higer vB-LT or B-LTA compliant.
+There is a good chance that this form signature is B-T or even higher, such as B-LT or B-LTA compliant.
-We skip this because it is a rather long output.
+We skip this because it produces a rather long output.

 <br>

-At last we take a look at a PDF with a usage rights signature.
+At last, we take a look at a PDF with a usage rights signature.
-This is not a signature in the traditional sense but rather about a trusted definition of permissions PDF processors should obey.
+This is not a signature in the traditional sense, but rather a trusted definition of permissions that PDF processors should obey.
-Eg. you can use usage rights to explicitly allow saving a filled form.
+For example, you can use usage rights to explicitly allow saving a filled form.

 ```sh
 $ pdfcpu sig val -all usageRights.pdf